Emily McCarter – President

 McCarter is a proud unionist, active in her local teachers’ union; she is committed to representing and protecting the interests and rights of fellow educators.
 McCarter is also passionate about the topic of school-based bullying, legislation, and interventions.
 She is particularly interested in interventions and supports to ameliorate bullying based on gender, sexual orientation, race, and disability.

-Carol A. Griffith – Vice President
+Carol A. Griffith – Secretary

 Carol Griffith, MSW is graduate of the University Of Buffalo School Of Social Work and undergraduate of the State University of New York at Empire State College.
 Carol has been a government employee for 39 years and currently serves as Patient Advocate at the VA Western New York Healthcare System.